About Basilica Cistern

 Here you can find frequently asked questions about the Basilica Cistern and everything you need to know before visiting.

-The Basilica Cistern is located in Istanbul, at Sultanahmet Square, next to Hagia Sophia, Topkapı Palace and the Blue Mosque.
+The Basilica Cistern is located in the heart of Istanbul’s historic Sultanahmet district, just a short walk from Hagia Sophia, Topkapı Palace, and the Blue Mosque.

 How Much are the Ticket Prices?

-This price does not include skip-the-line tickets or a guided tour.
+Note: This price does not include skip-the-line access or a guided tour.

 How Long Does a Visit Take?